-Every one of us has some weaknesses, but you shouldn’t mention the same weaknesses in every interview.
-You should definitely think about the following things, before choosing your weakness in an interview.
+Every one of us has their weaknesses, but you shouldn’t mention the same weaknesses in every interview.
+You should definitely think about the following things, before choosing your answer.
 You should think whether they are relevant, and whether mentioning them could ruin your chances of getting a job.
-Logically, you should pick for your answer some weaknesses that aren’t very important for the role of a teller.
+Logically, you should pick weaknesses that aren’t very important for the role of a teller.

-And there is one more thing to remember: Your interview answers should correspond with your interview presence.
+There is one more thing to remember, however: Your interview answers should correspond with your interview presence.
 If you mention communication skills as your strength, you should show strong communication while talking to the interviewers.
 Sample answers:

-I always try to close the deal, and to work very fast.
+I always try to close the deal, and to work fast.
 It’s not always the best option, especially in sales. . . .
-However, I try to be more patient in work.
+I am still trying to be more patient in work.

 You should always mention how you try to improve on your weaknesses.
 Interviewers want to hear that from you.
-They do not want to hire candidates without weaknesses–such people don’t exist after all.
-They try to hire people who can accept their own limitations but who try to improve on them all the time.
-Can it be you?
+They do not want to hire candidates that have no weaknesses, since they know that such candidates do not exist….
+They try to hire people who are strong enough to acknowledge and accept their own limitations, but at the same time try to improve on them.